-While we strongly urge you to upgrade all of your printers to NDPS as soon as possible, you may still want to provide your users with access to queue-based printing resources for a variety of reasons.
-While connecting to queue-based printers controlled by NetWare 4 or NetWare 5 servers in the current NDS tree can be accomplished directly when you configure a Printer Agent, you may need to create one or more "bindery reference queues" to provide access to the following:
+While we strongly urge you to upgrade all of your printers to NDPS as soon as possible, you may still want to provide your users with access to queuebased printing resources for a variety of reasons.
+While connecting to queuebased printers controlled by NetWare 4 or NetWare 5 servers in the current NDS tree can be accomplished directly when you configure a Printer Agent, you may need to create one or more bindery reference queues to provide access to the following:

-- Printers controlled by a NetWare 3 file server - Printers controlled by a NetWare 4 or NetWare 5 server in a different NDS tree on be queu confi if the same ndery reference queue serves as a pointer to a real NetWare queue oth types of servers.
-After you have created a bindery reference ue to point to a real bindery queue on a target server, you can then igure a Printer Agent to send jobs to that queue just as you would e queue actually resided on a NetWare 4 or NetWare 5 server in the tree.
-The following discussion explains how to accomplish this edure using NetWare Administrator. : If a bindery reference queue already exists, you can use it with NDPS with odification.
-A new reference queue object does not need to be created in .
-Prerequisites To cr exist reate a bindery reference queue, the following prerequisites must The print queue you want to reference must already exist on the server you want to point to.
-A bindery object of the same name as the one you are using must exist on that server and must have rights to the print queue you are referencing.
-Procedure following procedure lets you reference a bindery queue and make ailable to NDPS printers.
-1. In NetWare Administrator, select the container where you want the reference queue to reside.
-2. From the Object menu, select Create.
-The New Object dialog appears.
-3. Select Print Queue.
+- Printers controlled by a NetWare 3 file server - Printers controlled by a NetWare 4 or NetWare 5 server in a different NDS tree

+A bindery reference queue serves as a pointer to a real NetWare queue on both types of servers.
+After you have created a bindery reference queue to point to a real bindery queue on a target server, you can then configure a Printer Agent to send jobs to that queue just as you would if the queue actually resided on a NetWare 4 or NetWare 5 server in the same tree.
+The following discussion explains how to accomplish this procedure using NetWare Administrator.

+NOTE: If a bindery reference queue already exists, you can use it with NDPS with no modification.
+A new reference queue object does not need to be created in NDS.

+To create a bindery reference queue, the following prerequisites must exist.

+- □ The print queue you want to reference must already exist on the server you want to point to. - □ A bindery object of the same name as the one you are using must exist on that server and must have rights to the print queue you are referencing.

+The following procedure lets you reference a bindery queue and make it available to NDPS printers.

+- 1 In NetWare Administrator, select the container where you want the reference queue to reside. - 2 From the Object menu, select Create.

+3 Select Print Queue.

 The Create Print Queue dialog appears.

-4. At the Create Print Queue dialog, select Reference a Bindery Queue.
+4 At the Create Print Queue dialog, select Reference a Bindery Queue.

 Notice that the dialog changes when you select this option.

-5. (Optional) If you want to assign a bindery reference queue name different from the queue's name on the legacy server, enter the reference name into the Print Queue Name field.
+5 (Optional) If you want to assign a bindery reference queue name different from the queue's name on the legacy server, enter the reference name into the Print Queue Name field.